JanssenProject/jans/docs/janssen-server/install/helm-install/prerequisites/amazon-eks.md

 eksctl create cluster --name janssen-cluster --nodegroup-name jans-nodes --node-type NODE_TYPE --nodes 2 --managed --region REGION_CODE
 ```

-Adjust `node-type` and `nodes` as per your desired cluster size.
+Replace `NODE_TYPE` with an instance type (for example: `t3.xlarge`, `m5.large`) and `REGION_CODE` with your AWS region (for example: `us-east-1`, `eu-west-1`).
+Adjust `nodes` as per your desired cluster size.

 ## Install the EBS CSI Driver

+The EBS CSI driver requires an IAM role or ServiceAccount with appropriate permissions for EBS CSI operations.
+See the [EBS CSI IAM role guide](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html) for setup instructions.

-To attach volumes to your pods, install the Amazon [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/csi-iam-role.html).
+To attach volumes to your pods, install the Amazon [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html).

 ## Create the Janssen Namespace